johnri/powershell-azcli/README.md

 ## Invoke-AzCli

 Invoke the Azure CLI.
-Returns the results as an array of PowerShell-friendly objects that can be used directly with `Select-Object`, `Where-Object`, `Sort-Object`, etc.
+Returns the results as <PSCustomObject[]> that can be used directly with `Select-Object`, `Where-Object`, `Sort-Object`, etc. If the output is not JSON, it is returned as a raw string.
+Use the `-Raw` switch to invoke **az** directly with no output parsing--useful with interactive commands like `az login`.

-Alias: `azcli`
+Alias: `AzCli`

 ```ps1
 Invoke-AzCli [[-Command] <String[]>] [-Raw] [<CommonParameters>]
 ```

-Use the `-Raw` switch to invoke directly with no output parsing, which is useful interactive commands like `az login`.

 Examples